Scale insects are among the few pests succulents occasionally encounter.

 If left untreated, the plant may eventually collapse and die.

-The waxy substance attracts other pests, including bees, ants, and various scavenger insects.
+The waxy substance attracts other pests, including bees, ants, and scavenger insects.

 The honeydew may also promote fungal growth.